Marguerite Shopping Express Returns for One-Year Pilot

-The Marguerite Shopping Express, which connects riders to nearby stores like Target and Walmart, returned for a one-year pilot on May 5.
-The route travels between the Palo Alto Transit Center, Stanford campus, and San Antonio Shopping Center by way of El Camino Real.
+Beginning Friday, May 5, the Marguerite Shopping Express, which connects riders to nearby stores like Target and Walmart, will return for a one-year pilot.
+The route will travel between the Palo Alto Transit Center, Stanford campus, and San Antonio Shopping Center by way of El Camino Real.
 It was discontinued during the pandemic.
-Riders have hourly access to the shuttle on Fridays from 3 to 9 p.m., and on Saturdays and Sundays from 9 a.m. to 6 p.m.
+Riders will have hourly access to the shuttle on Fridays from 3 to 9 p.m., and on Saturdays and Sundays from 9 a.m. to 6 p.m.

 Timeline